AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 And there we have it!
 We can now take advantage of the many different algorithms and settings available for :py:func:`scipy.optimize.minimize`.
 We could also use a different package or customize our own algorithm, constraints etc.

 The possibilities are practically endless.
+The full example from this tutorial can be :download:` downloaded here <Downloads/python-optimize.zip>`.

 For more information regarding the ``AnyPyTools`` python package follow `this link.